Collin Burns: Biography

+In 2014, Burns set a North American continental record of 5.93 seconds for solving the 3×3×3 cube, and he beat the world champion at the time, Feliks Zemdegs, in the US Nationals 2014 speedcubing competition.

 On April 25, 2015, Burns set the world record for the fastest 3×3×3 Rubik's Cube single solve with a time of 5.25.
-He set that time (which was the world record for approximately eight months) using the YuXin brand 3×3×3 cube.
-He solved the cube 0.3 seconds faster than the previous world record of 5.55 seconds, set by Mats Valk.
-His record was later broken by Lucas Etter with a time of 4.90 on November 21, 2015.
+The solve was recorded at a Rubik's Cube competition at Central Bucks West High School in Doylestown, Pennsylvania.
+He set the record age 15, and used the YuXin brand 3×3×3 cube.
+Burns solved the cube 0.3 seconds faster than the previous world record of 5.55 seconds, set by Mats Valk.
+His record lasted approximately seven months until being broken by Lucas Etter with a time of 4.90 on November 21, 2015.

-Burns had his 5.25 solve recorded at a Rubik's Cube competition at Central Bucks West High School in Doylestown, Pennsylvania.
-He was described as a "teenager" in reports of the event.
-In 2014, he set a North American continental record of 5.93 seconds for solving the 3×3×3 cube, and he beat the world champion at the time, Feliks Zemdegs in the US Nationals 2014 speedcubing competition.

 Burns is now a researcher in the field of AI alignment.
+In 2020, a team of researchers, including Dan Hendrycks and Burns, developed the Massive Multitask Language Understanding (MMLU) model, a benchmark to assess large-language models.